matthewwall/weewx-interceptor/readme.txt

 This is a driver for weewx that receives and parses network traffic.
-It can be used with a variety of "internet bridge" devices such as the Acurite Internet Bridge, the Oregon Scientific LW301/302, or the Fine Offset ObserverIP.
+It can be used with a variety of "internet bridge" devices such as the Acurite Internet Bridge, the Oregon Scientific LW301/302, the Fine Offset ObserverIP, or the LaCross GW1000U.

 Installation